 |Share holder’s funds||9,161.58||9,226.34|

-Due to poor operational efficiency, the business is being funded by Short-term borrowings which have increased 20% and Long-term borrowing has increased by 18% respectively.
-Due to jump in short-term loan and lower return from business, the borrowings got a pileup and the total borrowings have increased by 18% whereas the Shareholders wealth got slashed by 1%.
-D/E ratio which should ideally be less than 1 has increased to 3.45 in FY14 v/s 2.91 in FY13.
+Due to poor operational efficiency, the business is being funded by Short-term borrowings, which have increased by 20%, and long-term borrowing has increased by 18%, respectively.
+Due to a jump in short-term loans and lower returns from business, the borrowings got a pileup, and the total borrowings have increased by 18%, whereas the Shareholder’s wealth got slashed by 1%.
+D/E ratioD/E RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
+It helps the investors determine the organization's leverage position and risk level. , which should ideally be less than 1, has increased to 3.45 in FY14 v/s 2.91 in FY13.

-How is the Liquidity Risk Controlled?
+How is it Controlled?

 - A short-term loan or bank overdraftBank OverdraftOverdraft is a banking facility that offers short-term credit to the account holders by allowing them to withdraw money from their savings or current account even if their account balance is or below zero.
-Its authorized limit differs from customer to customer. can be taken; the amount should be restricted to the future possible earnings which the company is going to receive in coming days.
-For example of liquidity risk management, a Sundry Debtor will pay the bill in coming 15 days and hence the short-term cash crunch can be met by taking a bank overdraft of Bills of exchange.
+Its authorized limit differs from customer to customer. can be taken; the amount should be restricted to the future possible earnings that the company will receive in the coming days.
+For liquidity risk management, a Sundry Debtor will pay the bill in the coming 15 days, and hence the short-term cash crunch can be met by taking a bank overdraft of Bills of exchange.

-- In case a big order book has been canceled, and no amount has been received against the bill and the manufacturing process has been started (from raw materials purchase to hire of labor), then the liquidity risk management should not hinder the work process.
-Rather the liquidity risk management should communicate to the marketing team so as to sell the excess production at a nominal rate, so as to incur the cost of production.
+- If a big order bookOrder BookAn order book electronically records all open (buy and sell) orders for a specific stock, bond, derivative, currency pair, futures, or Cryptocurrency.
+It also lists the order history by price and volume.
+Thus, it helps traders and analysts understand market trends, popular securities and make informed investment and trading decisions. has been canceled, no amount has been received against the bill, and the manufacturing process starts (from raw materials purchase to hire of labor).
+The liquidity risk management should not hinder the work process.
+Rather the liquidity risk management should communicate to the marketing team to sell the excess production at a nominal rate to incur the cost of production.